 Difference sources put the number of islands in Greece to be between 1,600 and 6,000 depending on the minimum size these sources factor as an island.
 Of the total number, over 166 have permanent settlements.
-Crete is the largest Greek island by area followed by Euboea, Lesbos, and Rhodes in that order.
-All the islands in different clusters namely the North Aegean islands off Turkey’s west coast, the Argo-Saronic Islands near Athens, the Cyclades in the center of Aegean Sea, the Dodecanese near Turkey, the Sporades off the coast of Euboea, and the Ionian Islands in the Ionian Sea.
+Crete is the largest Greek island by area followed by Euboea, Lesbos, and Rhodes.
+All the islands are in different clusters namely the North Aegean islands off Turkey’s west coast, the Argo-Saronic Islands near Athens, the Cyclades in the center of Aegean Sea, the Dodecanese near Turkey, the Sporades off the coast of Euboea, and the Ionian Islands in the Ionian Sea.
 The Ionian Islands have the best sandy beaches, whereas the Delos Islands is the best for history and culture for it is the birthplace of Apollo.
 Most of the Greek islands offer their own unique experience for tourists.

-6. United Kingdom
+9. United Kingdom - 6,289

 The Finnish tourism body acknowledges that the country has 179,584 islands, 98,050 of which are within the 188,000 lakes of the country.
 Only 455 of these islands have permanent settlements and use waterway connections to the mainland as they do not have connective road services.
 Over 700 are relatively large, with more than 0.39 square miles in area, and have road connections to the mainland.
 The other tens of thousands serve recreation, expedition, research, or other purposes.
 Various facilities are available to visitors including horse riding, kayaking, and fishing, among many others.